BeeQuantAI/beequant-turbo/README.md

 ## How do I run this

+### Preping local database

+A. you could use your locally installed pg instance or
+B. `cd apps/platform_api && docker compose up -d && cd ../../`

+Just make sure you db is accessible via the `.env` you created for the servier/platform_api

+### Start client and server

 1. git clone this repo to your local machine with following command:
    ```bash
    git clone https://github.com/BeeQuantAI/beequant-turbo.git